 Buy Algoma, Buy Fresh

 Buy Algoma.
-Buy Fresh. is a project of the Rural Agri-Innovation Network and has received ongoing support from the Algoma Food Network.
+Buy Fresh. is a project of the Rural Agri-Innovation Network .
 A project of humble beginnings at its start, Buy Algoma.
 Buy Fresh. has evolved to its current form, incorporating both online and print materials for local consumers to source as much local product as possible.
 The publication is revised every two years to allow for consistent updating and information, and to invite new producers to get involved in this great project.

 Since the release of the last directory in 2013, there has been positive results for the initiative, including: